 - Phrasing as a Spotlighting technique

-Critique Sessions A critique session can be included as a part of any seminar, or can take up an entire seminar.
+Song Sessions: A critique session can be included as a part of any seminar, or can be an entire Rewriting session.
 It is an opportunity to apply the tools and techniques developed in the seminars, demonstrating how they can improve the lyric's impact.
 We will focus on the strengths of the lyric, with suggestions for taking the next step to make it even better.